<< Click to Display Table of Contents >> Navigation: Designing a PCB with DEX > Printing and Plotting > Printing |

 The options panel lets you scale the printing or have the sheets automatically fill the printed page,

-Check clip0921 to have the sheets automatically fill the printed page, If you uncheck it, you can set the print scale.
+Check to have the sheets automatically fill the printed page, If you uncheck it, you can set the print scale.
 Note, it is possible to set the scale such that the sheet will not all fit on the printed page.

 Check/uncheck the check boxes in the Print column to include/exclude the sheet in the print run.

-Clicking clip0922displays this help topic.
+Clicking displays this help topic.

 Options Dialog